 Felony Battery w/ Strike Allegation: NOT GUILTY

-A Griffin Law Office client was entering her Army base in Washington state when she was pulled aside by Military Police and informed that she had a felony arrest warrant out of San Diego.
+A Griffin Law Office, APC client was entering her Army base in Washington state when she was pulled aside by Military Police and informed that she had a felony arrest warrant out of San Diego.
 The client had not been contacted by police and was understandably upset and scared that she faced such serious charges.
 She was not allowed on base, and her command notified her that she would likely be discharged from the Army.
 The client had a 6-month-old child and limited resources.
 After speaking with the client on the phone, Mr. Griffin understood the time-sensitive nature and was able to have the judge recall the arrest warrant the next day, without the client even having to appear in court.

 The client was charged with a felony battery causing significant bodily injury.
 A conviction would have resulted in a strike, prison time, immediate dishonorable discharge from the Army, financial ruin, and a court order keeping her away from her new stepson indefinitely.